Sandy Munday

 About me

-I offer regular weekly psychodynamic counselling and psychotherapy with adults, usually working together in person.
+I offer psychodynamic counselling and psychotherapy with adults, usually working together in person in regular weekly sessions.
+Twice-weekly sessions are possible if these feel appropriate for you.

-We can have an initial session for 50 minutes so you can decide if working with me feels right for you.
-I charge a fixed fee of £50 for this session.
+We can have an initial session for 50 minutes so you can decide if it feels right for us to work together.
+I charge a fixed fee for this session.

 Training, qualifications & experience

-I trained for over 6 years after seeing the benefits of this approach during years of offering pastoral care.
+I trained for 7 years after seeing the benefits of this approach during years of offering pastoral care.
 I've gained a BACP-accredited qualification in psychodynamic counselling and a BPC-accredited qualification in psychodynamic psychotherapy

 My work has included: loss, anxiety including generalised anxiety disorder (GAD), relationship issues, sadness, trauma, bereavement, low self-confidence, social anxiety, low mood, emotional and physical abuse, depression, stress, life crises, loneliness, feeling stuck, attachment disorder, bullying, feeling trapped, low self-esteem, low self-compassion, indecision, issues relating to childhood and growing up, family issues, issues relating to faith (such as change, related relationship issues and loss of faith), spirituality, and career and work-related issues such as change of direction, work-related stress, redundancy and retirement.

-My experience includes working in private practice, a counselling agency, a GP surgery, clergy counselling services and a further education college.
+My experience includes working in private practice, a psychotherapy training organisation, a counselling agency, a GP surgery, clergy and church staff counselling services and a further education college.

 Member organisations